Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 Is the display good?

-The laptop has 15.3-inch IPS-display with a resolution of 1920 × 1080 and anti-reflective coating.
-The refresh rate is 60 Hz.
-The viewing angles of the display are good, with the brightness also everything is visually in perfect order.
+The laptop has 15 installed.3-inch IPS display with a resolution of 1920x1080 and anti-glare coating.
+Refresh rate - 60 Hz.
+The viewing angles of the display are good, and the brightness is also visually in perfect order.
 Moreover, this is not an ultraportable and on the street it will obviously be used only very occasionally:

 </ img>